algolia/instantsearch/docgen/src/gettingstarted.md

 ```

 Current filters will display all the filters currently selected by the user.
 This gives the user a synthetic way of understanding the current search.
-It
+Clear all
-also displays a button to remove all the filters.
+displays a button to remove all the filters.

 In this part, we've seen the following:
  - how to clear the filters